 Zero percent APR cards

-Although this technically includes balance transfer cards, it’s mainly marketed toward people who want a 0% APR promotion on new purchases.
+Although this technically includes balance transfer cards, it’s mainly marketed toward people who want a 0% APR promotion on new purchases or balance transfers.

 For example, I applied for such a card when my wife and I moved into our first home.
 We used the card to furnish the home and cover other moving expenses and are paying it off interest-free over 21 months.